seek4science/seek-documentation/tech/extended_metadata/create-extended-metadata-type-with-json-file.md

 Simple attributes are those that are not linked to any other metadata type or controlled vocabulary. <br>
 <br>
-You can define the attribute using the following types, which can also be viewed on the [Extended Metadata attribute Type](manage-extended-metadata-type.md/#4-extended-metadata-attribute-types-tab) tab as a system admin in your instance.
+You can define the attribute using the following types, which can also be viewed on the [Extended Metadata attribute Type](manage-extended-metadata-type.md/#4-extended-metadata-attribute-types-tab) tab.
 <br><br>
 `Date time`, `Date`, `Real number`, `Integer`, `Web link`, `Email address`, `Text`,`String`, `ChEBI`,`ECN`,`MetaNetX chemical`,`MetaNetX reaction`,`MetaNetX compartment`,`InChI`,`ENA custom date`,`Boolean`,`URI`,`DOI`, `NCBI ID`,`Registered Strain`,`Registered Data file`

-They are the same types when create `SampleType` attributes. <br>

 Here is an example: